Omar-Farouk123/ATC_01020404288/README.md

 ### 🔗 More Information

-If you'd like to see how this project looks in action without cloning or running the code, I'll be posting a walkthrough and visuals on my [LinkedIn profile](https://www.linkedin.com/in/omar-farouk-b9276b274/).
+I'll be posting a walkthrough on my [LinkedIn profile](https://www.linkedin.com/in/omar-farouk-b9276b274/).
 Feel free to connect or follow for updates!